danielskowronski/nano_thermometer/README.md

 - 128x64 monochromatic OLED with SSD1306 driver (similiar but not same as adafruit's one)

 ## SSD1306 library - IIC_without_ACK
-you can find orginal author info in comments (in Chinese) - I added only PROGMEM macro so huge font tables are stored in flash instead of SRAM
+you can find original author info in comments (in Chinese) - I added only PROGMEM macro so huge font tables are stored in flash instead of SRAM (currently there are fixes pending so I may rebuild it in future)

 ## ideas - todo
-- better (quicker) plot redraw
 - plot scaling
-- sampling time scaling
+- sampling time adjusting
+- better delta calculation conditions